shikhar/kafka-connect-dynamodb/README.rst

   * Importance: medium

 ``top.key.attribute``
   DynamoDB attribute name to use for the record key.
-Leave empty if no top-level envelope attribute is desired, such as w.
+Leave empty if no top-level envelope attribute is desired.

   * Type: string
   * Default: ""